tomasnorre/crawler/Documentation/Introduction/Screenshots/Index.rst

 ^^^^^^^^^^^

-Has a backend module which displays the queue and log and allows execution and status check of the “cronscript” from the backend for testing purposes.
+Has a backend module which displays the queue and log and allows execution and status check of the "cronscript" from the backend for testing purposes.

 Here is the CLI (Command Line Interface = shell script = cron script)